mateuszniechwiej/Ms-1-LP/README.md

 * [Github](https://github.com/) - used to host the project and deploy live website through [Git Pages](https://pages.github.com/).

-* [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to debug and test the website, and to ensure colour contrast
+* [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to debug and test the website, and to ensure colour contrast

   * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - as a part of the chrome dev tool was used to improve the quality of the web page.

 * [Favicon](https://favicon.io/) - to create a favicon for this Website